-Three initial designs (CD-1, 2 and 3) were created based In March, we traveled to Japan to present our most on the principles determined by the initial performance recent design and analysis to our partners and local modeling and the themes that came out of the blue sky stakeholders.
-On our first day, we met our partners brainstorm.
-These three concepts focused on transitat the Urban Design Center of Misono (UDCMi) and oriented development, neighborhood metabolism, obtained on-site field data to inform our design.
-We and city-as-garden.
-In addition to considering what also visited Kawagoe, a city in Saitama which exhibits densities our studio site would most readily welcome, patterns of Japanese urban form dating to the Edo each of these three visions also explored particular Period. prescriptions stemming from Steinitz's models.
-These designs were then evaluated based on their impacts The next two days comprised a Smart City Symposium on energy, food, water and mobility.
+Three initial designs (CD-1, 2 and 3) were created based on the principles determined by the initial performance modeling and the themes that came out of the blue sky brainstorm.
+These three concepts focused on transitoriented development, neighborhood metabolism, and city-as-garden.
+In addition to considering what densities our studio site would most readily welcome, each of these three visions also explored particular prescriptions stemming from Steinitz's models.
+These designs were then evaluated based on their impacts on energy, food, water and mobility.